 As part of the Climate Ledger Initiative, Gold Standard is convening a multi-stakeholder process to mainstream credible MRV solutions for climate action with lower costs and higher accuracy.
 We will target next-generation MRV in key areas of the impact certification process:

 The work will first focus on grid connected renewable energy, technology distribution projects in communities, forestry, and transport.

 Navigating Blockchain for Climate Action

-The Climate Ledger Initiative published in December 2018 a report, Navigating Blockchain for Climate Action, aimed at helping policymakers understand the opportunities + challenges of using blockchain technology for climate action and implementation of the Paris Agreement.
+The Climate Ledger Initiative has published two reports on navigating blockchain and climate action, aimed at helping policymakers understand the opportunities + challenges of using blockchain technology for climate action and implementation of the Paris Agreement.